This article from Christoph Rauhut investigates what digital competence means in the corporate practice of today.

 General Conditions, Limits, and Challenges in Acquiring Digital Skills

 This strategy is particularly important when it comes to the development of digital skills.
-Without knowing which digital skills are to be imparted and how, it will be difficult for employees to maintain a focus.
+Without knowing which digital skills are to be imparted and how it will be difficult for employees to maintain a focus.
 This is because they, too, can only be guided through the process if they know which digital skills they should have and if they have already been made aware of them.

 Change management has been mentioned many times as a topic in this article.
-Without accompanying measures (communicative, training-based, through multipliers, etc.), it is difficult for employees to develop the required digital skills on their own.
+Without accompanying measures (communicative, training-based, through multipliers, etc.), it’s difficult for employees to develop the required digital skills on their own.
 Therefore, at this point, the company has to consider which digital skills bring about changes that are so serious that a change strategy is required.
 Not every new feature in MS Word requires its own change strategy.

 All of the applications mentioned in the previous section have something in common.
 In the main, they address digital exchange, information dissemination, and communication.
 All of these elements represent a set of digital skills at the outset.
-The employee has to know what the elements, such as digital profiles, communities, episodes, and likes, etc. are, and when and what they are used for.
-As well as how to maintain the required level of netiquette mentioned above.
+The employee has to know what the elements, such as digital profiles, communities, episodes, and likes, etc. are, and when and what they’re used for as well as how to maintain the required level of netiquette mentioned above.
 Therefore, before companies plan to use a social intranet to acquire digital skills, they should ensure that their employees already have enough digital skills to adequately deal with this.
 If that is not the case, it needs to be included in the digital strategy and then implemented.

 The company needs to be aware that technology alone does not constitute overarching digital competence.
-In the best case, the employee simply knows where the button is for sharing content, but does not know exactly why they should use it and what advantages it brings.
+In the best case, the employee simply knows where the button is for sharing content but does not know exactly why they should use it and what advantages it brings.
 Technology, therefore, always goes hand in hand with a certain way of thinking and behaving.
 Once the employee has internalized what they have to do and why, the technology behind it is almost secondary.
 Of course, different systems do exist that are more or less suitable for specific companies and industries, but in basic terms, the technology plays a subordinate role.

 The topic of “leadership and role models” is also of vital importance.
 The manager needs to demonstrate to their employees that they have digital skills.
 Otherwise, it will prove to be a hurdle to the employees acquiring them.
 Most employees do not want to oppose the way their line managers do things by perhaps storing data outside the intranet or using other methods of communicating and collaborating.
 Companies should therefore make sure that line managers also have enough digital skills to be able to be a role model for their employees.